 The fourth year is a transition year, further developing students abilities and preparing students to enter the profession.
 Students continue to develop more complex scripts through independent study and new play workshops.
 Coursework also includes various career and networking opportunities.
 Students can participate in the production season as assistant directors and dramaturgs and participate in workshops of their scripts in our annual Wrights of Spring playwriting festival.
 Additionally, each graduating playwright receives a realized production of a full-length script in our Studio Series.
 Graduating playwrights are also eligible for consideration in our New Playwrights Series.

 The New Playwrights Series features the world premiere of a play written by a fourth-year playwright or recent graduate, selected by our faculty.
-This production is fully-realized, and directed by a faculty member or guest artist.
-This provides the playwright the opportunity to develop his or her play in collaboration with the Acting Company, production team, and a professional director - while developing the play through the rehearsal and performance.
+This production is fully-realized, part of our public season, and directed by a faculty member or guest artist.
+This provides the playwright the opportunity to develop his or her play in collaboration with the acting company, production team, and a professional director—while developing the play through the rehearsal and performance.

 In addition to the major's requirements, students complete 52 quarterly credit hours (13 courses) in the university’s